Generated at: 2026-05-16 05:52:53

 We aim to further penetrate the mid-market and SMB segments in parallel with our ongoing focus on large enterprises.
 Regarding the future utilization of PLANSonar, we have expectations in two directions.

 First is our direct automated integration service with transit IC cards, "ICCI (IC Card Integration)," which is offered exclusively by our company.
 This is a highly convenient feature where transit expense data, such as station names, dates, times, and amounts, is automatically integrated into Concur Expense® upon passing through ticket gates.
-Since companies in urban areas will particularly feel the benefits, we would like to propose this proactively.
+Since companies in urban areas will find this particularly beneficial, we would like to propose it proactively.
 Therefore, I believe we can utilize PLANSonar to create targeted approach lists of companies located along specific transit lines.

-As our company is also preparing new services utilizing corporate location data, we hope to be of great assistance.
+As we are also preparing new services that utilize corporate location data, we hope to be of great assistance.
 Thank you for your valuable insights today.

 About Concur Japan, Ltd.

 Established in October 2010, this is the Japanese subsidiary of SAP Concur, the world's largest cloud-based travel and expense management company.
-We provide a suite of cloud services centered on "Concur Expense," "Concur Travel," and "Concur Invoice" to support the advancement of corporate indirect cost management and employee work-style reform.
+It provides a suite of cloud services centered on "Concur Expense" (expense settlement and management), "Concur Travel" (travel management), and "Concur Invoice" (invoice management) to support the sophistication of corporate indirect cost management and employee work-style reform.
 For more details about Concur, please visit https://www.concur.co.jp/.

 *Our service and feature names are current as of the time of the interview.